Tredegar: Town Clock

+The clock stopped working in January 2007 due to rain water affecting the rebuilt electrical mechanism.
+A campaign was set up to petition the council to repair the clock before its 150th anniversary in 2008.
+Further repairs were necessary in 2020, which were undertaken by Smith of Derby Group.

 Climate

 Culture and leisure

 The Tredegar Town Band, which takes part in national competitions, was founded in 1849.

 Tredegar Orpheus Male voice choir, which takes its name from Orpheus, the Greek god of music, was founded in 1909.